soerenkoehler/shell-scripts/README.md

 # shell-scripts
-This is a collection of my shell scripts.
+This is a collection of bash/awk scripts.
 Please refer to the particular documentation in the project directories.